kwaldenphd/web-scraping-python/README.md

 # create new csv file
 f = csv.writer(open('medals.csv', 'w'))

-# assign headers
+# list of strings with headers
 headers = ["country_name", "link", "no_summer_olympics", "no_summer_gold", "no_summer_silver", "no_summer_bronze", "total_no_summer_medals", "no_winter_olympics", "no_winter_gold", "no_winter_silver", "no_winter_bronze", "total_no_winter_medals", "no_combined_olympics", "no_combined_gold", "no_combined_silver", "no_combined_bronze", "total_no_combined_medals"]

 # write header row or first row for CSV file
 f.writerow(headers)

 # for loop that assigns each element in test_list to a new row
-for row in test_list:
+for row in table_rows:
     f.writerow(row)
 ```